Amasirat/TaskToText/README.md

 In order for this code to work, you need to import your own Todoist API token, you can find your API token on your settings in page in Todoist.
 Dig inside there and you shall find it.

-Create a `.env` file inside the src directory.
+Create a `.env` file inside the root directory.
 The env.py reads that file to get its API token.
 Make sure your file has this line:

 ```sh
 API_TOKEN=your_api_token